-Providers can view EOB codes and descriptions for any claim submitted to ForwardHealth on the Portal.
-The EOBs will be useful for providers to determine why a claim did not process successfully, so the provider may correct the error online and resubmit the claim.
-The EOB will appear on the bottom of the screen and will reference the applicable claim header or detail.
+Providers can view EOB codes and descriptions for any claim submitted to ForwardHealth on the ForwardHealth Portal.
+The EOBs help providers determine why a claim did not process successfully, so providers may correct the error online and resubmit the claim.
+The EOB appears on the bottom of the screen and references the applicable claim header or detail.